openshift/enhancements/enhancements/machine-api/machine-health-checking.md

 }
 ```

+- Filter out targets with set `healthchecking.openshift.io/disabled: true` on the Machine object.
 - Calculate the number of unhealthy targets.
 - Compare current number against `maxUnhealthy` threshold and temporary short circuits remediation if the threshold is met.
 - Trigger remediation for unhealthy targets i.e request machines for deletion.